Controlling Tumour Growth and Spread:

 PG545 was originally developed for subcutaneous injection for patient self-administration.
 Progen now proposes intravenous administration following local site reactions observed in patients in a Phase 1a clinical trial in patients with advanced cancer.
 PG545 will commence a Phase 1 clinical trial for PG545 in late 2013 by intravenous administration with the primary objective of the study to determine the maximum tolerated dose as defined by significant dose limiting toxicity.

-- Initiate PG545 Phase 1 clinical trial in advanced cancer patients using the IV route of administration
+- Complete PG545 Phase 1 clinical trial in advanced cancer patients using the IV route of administration

 - Identify preclinical proof-of -concept in specific cancer types in preparation for Phase 2 clinical studies

 - Prepare PG545 Investigational New Drug (IND) filing for the US FDA